Council Tax Reduction

 Please see our universal credit pages for more details.

-If you live outside Oxford but claim Housing Benefit from Oxford City Council because Oxford City Council is your landlord the following towns move or have moved to the full service of Universal Credit on the following dates:
+If you live outside Oxford but claim Housing Benefit from Oxford City Council because Oxford City Council is your landlord the following towns have moved to the full service of Universal Credit on the following dates: